This post may contain affiliate links. Please read my disclosure policy.

 Family owned Carter Mountain Orchard in Charlottesville, Virginia is our favorite place to pick apples, drink fresh cider and binge on the famous, fresh, warm cider doughnuts.
 This year we were lucky enough to spend the day with our grandson Isaac and put him to work gathering apples for our Dutch Apple Pie.
 We also picked an enormous amount of Fuji apples to share and enjoy.
 The Chiles family really has it all figured out and make apple picking an event to remember!
 During apple season I highly recommend going early to beat the crowds!
 Weekends at the orchard get very busy this time of year.

 Granny Smith’s are my favorite go-to apples for all our apple pies.

 Their tart flavor and crisp texture pair perfectly with your favorite sweetener.
 Granny Smith’s are excellent for all purposes like baking, making sauces and jams and of course for eating out of hand!
-If you get the chance to pick your own apples, I highly recommend it!
+You can also do a combination of Granny Smith apples and another sweeter variety that are good for baking.
+If you get the chance to pick your own apples, I highly recommend it.
 Apple pies are out-of-this-world fantastic made with fresh picked apples, just saying.